 Mobile Homes, Travel, Camping, or Boat Trailers, Recreational Vehicles, Boats, Etc. shall be parked or stored at any detached single family home or duplex only:

-(1) On a driveway located in the front or corner side yard between May 1 and October 31.
+(1) On a concrete or asphalt driveway located in the front or corner side yard between May 1 and October 31.

 (2) In the rear or interior side yard behind the front building line of the house, five feet (5') from the side lot line.

-(3) Snowmobiles are permitted on the driveway between November 15 and April 15.
+(3) Snowmobiles are permitted on the concrete or asphalt driveway between November 15 and April 15.

 (4) Not more than one (1) recreational unit shall be permitted on a driveway in the front or corner side yard.